 Read more in ‘The Hidden Horrors of Psychiatry’

 The above text uses quotes from and is based on the book The Hidden Horrors of Psychiatry.
-This 448-page textbook contains excellently documented information about psychiatric diagnoses and treatments and their effects on children and adults.
+This 482-page reference work contains excellently documented information on psychiatric diagnoses and treatments and their effects on children and adults.
 It is essential for physicians, psychiatrists, psychologists, nurses, legislators, parliamentarians, judges, lawyers, forensic doctors, police officers, employers, remedial educators, teachers, and parents, among others.
 You will get answers to questions such as:

 - What is the scientific underpinning of medicine in general and psychiatry in particular?